 When young people feel unseen, unheard and unsupported – they disengage.
 And when they disengage, they don’t just fall behind.
 They fall out entirely.

-It looks like a child missing school because anxiety keeps them in bed.
-A teenager pulled into toxic online spaces or local gangs – not because they’re bad, but because they’re looking for belonging and school isn’t offering it.
+This looks like missing school because anxiety keeps them at home.
+A teenager influenced into negative spaces because they’re looking for belonging.
 It looks like frustration, silence, and futures quietly slipping away.

-To re-engage young people – to help them believe in their future – we need more than data or policy.
+To re-engage young people and to help them believe in their future we need trusted adults, daily presence, real belonging – in the place they spend the most time: school.

 The consequences of poverty are stark